jenwilson521/ToxDTIEngine/README.md

 ## Overview

-This repository, **ToxDTIEngine**, contains the code and associated resources for the research presented in the manuscript titled "**Evaluating the Contribution of Drug-Binding Targets to Side Effect Prediction in Drug Development**".
+This repository, **ToxDTIEngine**, contains the code and associated resources for the research presented in the manuscript "**Evaluating the Contribution of Drug-Binding Targets to Side Effect Prediction in Drug Development**".
 The study focuses on predicting drug-induced side effects using protein-protein interactions (PPIs) by incorporating drug-target interaction (DTI) data from multiple databases. **ToxDTIEngine** uses another tool called [**PathFX**](https://github.com/jenwilson521/PathFX), which is a PPI tool, and builds a DTI pipeline employing predictive modeling to select drug targets and rank databases to predict side effects.

 ## Table of Contents